 - Make your own evaluation of whether the website looks professional.
-Most of the websites that sell counterfeit products often contain misspellings, grammatical errors, and the images are of poor quality.
-Are the images low quality or do they look a bit strange?
+Most of the websites that sell counterfeit products often contain misspellings, grammatical errors, and the images are most often of poor quality.
+Are the images indeed of low quality or do they look a bit strange?
 This can be a sign that the website is selling pirated products that are really a copy of the original.

 - Look on the website for an explanation of your consumer rights.
 Online retailers are required to provide customers with clear and accurate information about their rights as a consumer.

 - Investigate the price of the product.
 Pirated products are often sold at a significantly lower price than stated in the official reseller’s online shop.
 “If the price seems too good to be true, it probably is” is a principle you should keep in mind when shopping.

 - Check out authorised dealers on their official websites.
 Most webshops have lists posted showing which webshops are approved or blacklisted.
 Ordering products from approved retailers ensures that the product you are buying is genuine.

 - Pay with a secure payment method.
 When paying, always make sure that the website has a security certificate, and pay after receiving the products with an invoice, or pay with a credit card – avoid direct money transfers.
 Always save the receipt and order confirmation.

 - Is the product refurbished?
 Does it contain genuine parts?
 Have a closer look if possible.
 This makes a significant difference for your warranty and what to expect from such a product.

 Shopping while on holiday

 If you buy branded products while on holiday, either abroad or in your own country, it is important that you try to verify the authenticity of the product.
 And keep in mind – as general rule, counterfeit products are illegal.